akkefa/Team-Norms/norms/leadership-vision.md

 ## 2. Vision & Purpose: Aligning the Team Toward a North Star

 ### Why It Matters
 A compelling vision eliminates ambiguity, reduces wasted effort, and fuels intrinsic motivation.
-Engineers need to see how their work impacts the bigger picture.
+Engineers need to see how their work impacts the bigger picture and providing context for day-to-day activities and inspiring teams to achieve greatness.

 ### How to Achieve It
 - **Articulate a Clear North Star**: